People of God: Since the Second Vatican Council

-The concluding messages of each General Assembly of the Synod of Bishops are addressed to "the People of God."
+The concluding messages of each General Assembly of the Synod of Bishops are addressed to "the People of God".

 Catechism

 The Catechism of the Catholic Church devotes a section to describing the church with this phrase, and indicates the characteristics of the people of God "that distinguish it from all other religious, ethnic, political, or cultural groups found in history", so that it does not belong to any one of these groups.
 Membership in the people of God, it says, comes not by physical birth but by faith in Christ and baptism.
+Hence, the people of God includes Roman Catholic hierarchy.